viamrobotics/docs/docs/getting-started/roverrinkfaq.md

 1. On session expiration, Viam removes the “live” status from the robot.
 2. Viam then removes your configuration from the physical robot in preparation for its next rental.
-3. The Rover Rental Location and _the final configuration of all previous Rover Rental robots remains visible to your organization_.
+3. The Rover Rental Location and _the final configuration of all previous Rover Rental robots remain visible to your organization_.
 You can continue modifying the configurations as desired.

 ### I accidentally deleted my robot!